ErpNetDocs/tech/modules/logistics/wms/wms-worker/reconcile.md

 ![Summary](pictures/reconcile-summary.png)

+# Auto-accepting non-counted products

+If you click the Accept Non Counted button during reconciliation, all products at the current location that were not counted will be automatically accepted as correct with their expected quantities.

+This action will also set the IsAutoAccepted flag in the corresponding WarehouseTransactions, marking that the uncounted differences were accepted for this location.

 ## Finish and Save

 The ![Finish](pictures/move-finish.png)  button means that the counting is complete, and you are ready to save the data to the system.